danielorn/aks-keda-win-container-hack/part2/README.md

 - Test the Solution, add a message to the ServiceBus queue and monitor the job processing using OpenLens or Kubectl.

-All commands should be run from the root of the repo.
+All commands should be run from the root of the repo if not stated else.

 ## Understand k8s architecture